 Do you remember learning how to ride a bike?
 Someone most likely helped you, gave you tips and suggestions, and then you practiced a lot.
 You can learn how to study in a similar way.
 You learn new study skills, practice them, and figure out which ones work best for you.
 Having good study skills can help your kids learn better and do well in class.
+Learning new and effective study skills is especially important this year as most children are taking part in online learning.
+The distractions at home are far bigger than the distractions at traditional school!

 We compiled a list of some homework and study habits that will hopefully make life easier on your kids when it comes to studying and organization.